 While THC is beneficial to many people, there’s nothing worse than getting too high.
 Let’s figure it out, once and for all because it’s true: CBD helps when you get too high.

 Over 100 cannabinoids have been discovered in the cannabis plant.
 While scientists are still trying to discover each of their unique functions, we do know quite a bit about THC and CBD.

 Tetrahydrocannabinol, or THC, was discovered by cannabis researcher Raphael Mechoulam in the 1940s.
 He was also the first person to isolate the THC molecule, which happened in the same decade.
 Since then, scientists have been quietly studying the impact of THC on the endocannabinoid system, its psychoactive effects and its application to pharmacology.

 Cannabidiol, or CBD, was also discovered in the 1940s.
 Through the 1960s society was very aware of the cannabis movement, but wasn’t aware of CBD.
 Why?
 Because CBD is nonpsychoactive.
-More so than ever before, nonpsychoactive CBD is solidifying its position in medical applications and its day-to-day benefits.
+More so than ever before, nonpsychoactive CBD is solidifying its position in its day-to-day use.

 CBD and THC are very different.
 As the medical and recreation THC movements have spread across the US, it’s led us to question what role CBD plays in this cultural movement and on a use-by-use basis.

 Due to legalization efforts, THC no longer carries the same stigma that it once did.
 More than ever before, people are visiting dispensaries, buying cannabis, and trying it for the first time.
 Now that cannabis is legal in some states, cannabis is now grown to be strong, with some strains even containing more than 30% THC.